aistats/aistats2025/camera.md

 ## Submission to OpenReview

 Camera-ready submissions must be submitted via OpenReview.
-In the page corresponding to your accepted paper(s), a new `Edit` button allows you to edit the **Camera ready revision**.The OpenReview form will ask you for the title, the abstract, the list of authors (only changes to the author order are allowed at this point, as per the submission agreement), the PDF with your submission and the signed copyright form.
+In the page corresponding to your accepted paper(s), a new `Edit` button allows you to edit the **Camera ready revision**.
+The OpenReview form will ask you for the title, the abstract, the list of authors (only changes to the author order are allowed at this point, as per the submission agreement), the PDF with your submission and the signed copyright form.